Skip to Content

 Philadelphia Lawyers Protecting the Rights of Women in the Workplace

-About 28% of Philadelphia households have kids under age 18 living there.
+About 28% of Philadelphia households have kids under the age of 18 living there.
 Around 32% have married couples living together.
 Federal, state, and local laws forbid Philadelphia workplace discrimination based on pregnancy, childbirth, or related medical conditions.
 That means that your employer is not supposed to treat you adversely because you are pregnant, are about to give birth, or have a medical condition arising out of pregnancy, such as gestational diabetes or preeclampsia.
 Pregnancy discrimination is a form of sex/gender discrimination.
 If you believe that you have been affected by this conduct in the workplace, you should consult a Philadelphia pregnancy discrimination lawyer.

 Laws Prohibiting Pregnancy Discrimination

 Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act (PHRA), and the Philadelphia Fair Practices Ordinance prohibit pregnancy discrimination.
 There are some important differences among these laws.
-Generally, Title VII only applies to larger employers, those with at least 15 employees and Damages are capped based on the employer’s size.
+Generally, Title VII only applies to larger employers, those with at least 15 employees, and damages are capped based on the employer’s size.
 The PHRA and local laws apply to smaller businesses.
 The PHRA does not allow you to recover punitive damages, but it does not cap compensatory damages.

 Identifying Pregnancy Discrimination

-Employers cannot single out pregnancy-related conditions to decide whether or not an employee is able to work.
+Employers cannot single out pregnancy-related conditions to decide whether or not an employee can work.
 On the other hand, if an employer asks employees to present doctor's notes about being unable to work for other temporary disabilities, the employer can also require you to present a doctor's note regarding your pregnancy-related condition and ability to work.
 Therefore, if you are not able to do your job because of your pregnancy, your employer needs to treat you in the same way as it would another temporarily disabled employee.
 For example, if your employer permits temporarily disabled workers to change assignments, perform job tasks from home, or go on disability leave (or leave without pay), the employer needs to allow a pregnant employee who is temporarily disabled to do the same.
 Your employer is also not permitted to retaliate against you for requesting a reasonable accommodation or complaining that your pregnancy is not being accommodated.
 Our Philadelphia pregnancy discrimination attorneys can help you hold an employer accountable for violating these rules as well.

 Taking Leave Based on Pregnancy

 Employers need to hold a job open for pregnancy-related leave as long as they would for an employee who takes disability or sick leave for reasons other than pregnancy.
-Employers also cannot enact a rule requiring an employee to come back to work at a pre-set time period after childbirth.
+Employers also cannot enact a rule requiring an employee to come back to work at a pre-set period after childbirth.
 Moreover, the health insurance that your employer provides needs to cover pregnancy-related conditions in the same manner as it handles the costs of other medical problems.
-Your employer is also not allowed to restrict benefits for pregnant women only to employees who are married, and if your employer gives benefits to any worker on leave, the employer needs to give the same benefits to women on pregnancy related leave..
+Your employer is also not allowed to restrict benefits for pregnant women only to employees who are married, and if your employer gives benefits to any worker on leave, the employer needs to give the same benefits to women on pregnancy-related leave.
 Similarly, a pregnant worker should be treated in the same way as other temporarily disabled workers in terms of vacation calculations, accrual of seniority, and pay increases.

 The Fair Practices Ordinance